dabapps/django-log-request-id/README.md

 LOG_REQUEST_ID_HEADER = "HTTP_X_REQUEST_ID"
 ```

-If you wish to fall back to a generated id when you have the `LOG_REQUEST_ID_HEADER` set but is was not provided in the request, add the following setting:
+If you wish to fall back to a generated ID when you have the `LOG_REQUEST_ID_HEADER` set but is was not provided in the request, add the following setting:

 ```python
 GENERATE_REQUEST_ID_IF_NOT_IN_HEADER_SETTING = True